SoundCloud's New Leader Is Focused On The Fundamentals

 This past July, Ljung announced that his company was laying off 178 people and closing the company's San Francisco and London offices in order to cut down on expenses.
 Reports afterward said the company was in dire straits regardless, with only enough cash in hand to make it to, and not through, the year's final quarter.

 A few weeks later, however, an enormous infusion of funding — $170 million — was secured.
-The string attached was that Ljung would step aside as CEO and his role at the head of SoundCloud's day-to-day operations, but remain chairman, overseeing and approving the work of his replacement, Kerry Trainor.
+The string attached was that Ljung would step aside as CEO and his role at the head of SoundCloud's day-to-day operations, but remain chairman.

 Trainor, who was Vimeo's CEO before becoming SoundCloud's, has now had several months on the job to step into the breach and survey the company he's now charged with making profitable, or at least break-even.